wtvisser/OpenAPI-Demo/README.md

 **Design-First**: The development of an API starts with its design before any code is written.

+In API-Design First development, a designer creates the API contract document before the business logic development phase.
+That document provides a common language among the product stakeholders to evaluate the effort to build, provide timely feedback, create test use cases, document the API, etc. Thus, we can be more agile by either changing the initial design or moving on with it before wasting any time developing the application.

 A design-first development process typically looks as follows:

 ```mermaid